wombleton/gitlaw-nz/acts/R/Reciprocal Enforcement of Judgments Act 1934.md

     _appeal_ includes any proceeding by way of discharging or setting aside a judgment or an application for a new trial or a stay of execution

-    _Australian tax_ means tax or a charge of a similar nature payable under the laws of the Commonwealth of Australia or any State or Territory of Australia; and includes additional or other tax payable by way of penalty, interest, or otherwise by reason of a contravention of any of those laws or of a requirement made under any of those laws

     _country of the original court_ means the country in which the original court is situated

     _High Court_ means the High Court of New Zealand